symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

         :language: typescript
         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-Once again, you will have to provide previous values set for these mosaic address restrictions.
-Since it is the first time we are appending one mosaic address restriction for this mosaic and key to these accounts, we have to use the sentinel value ``FFFFFFFFFFFFFFFF``.

 2. Now, you can announce the transactions to the network.
 To do so, try to announce both transactions together using an :doc:`aggregate transaction <../../concepts/aggregate-transaction>`.
 Remember that you will have to announce the transactions from the mosaic's owner account.